jonnybojangles/grunt-dustjs-linkedin/README.md

 Default: `false`

 Specifies if and how to wrap the compiled dust template.
-Allowed values: `amd`.
+Allowed values: `amd` and `commonjs`.
 If you provide a function, then the arguments: data and options will be provided.
 Data will contain `file`, `name`, `helper`, `compiled` and `dependencies`.
 Options are a copy of the options given to the task.
 The string you return will be used as the final compiled output.

 #### helper
 Type: `Boolean|String|Function`